 The thing is you’ll come across a lot of articles that say upgrade everything you can now and just wrap it all into your mortgage.
-But I don’t want to be paying off those upgrades plus interest for 30 years, especially when there’s a large markup.
+But I don’t want to be paying off those upgrades plus interest for 30 years, especially when there’s a large markup (UPDATE: This was a great decision, and a big reason we were able to pay off our house early).
 So I made a spreadsheet of upgrade wants and estimated costs.
 We’d already spent a lot on structural upgrades that we knew we wouldn’t be able to change later, so choosing carpet over hard floors for now isn’t a big deal for us.

 These were our structural (and lot) upgrades we made:

-- Premium lot upgrade (to a larger, more flat lot with nice trees)
+- Premium lot upgrade (to a larger, more flat lot with nice, mature trees)